TechGrounds-Cloud8/cloud8-benbui797/08_Cloud_4/Exam_Prep.md

 - **S3 access time synonyms** Rarely = Glacier, Infrequent = S3 IA, Non-often = ????? (there are 100+ synonyms, good luck!)

 ## To-Do
+- Makes some tests with Lifecycle Manager to check out the options.
+- https://aws.amazon.com/api-gateway/resources/ check out API GW in console (and check out tutorials to build something)

+- RDS Backups (which type of backup, 5 min granularity)
+- Check different types of Snapshot backups